Mail digitizing service Earth Class Mail acquires receipt digitizing service Shoeboxed

 The reason Earth Class Mail would be interested in Shoeboxed is pretty obvious, given that both companies focus on taking the pain out of dealing with paper.
 Both services will continue to operate as usual, though we’ll likely see some deep integrations between the two over time.

-Shoeboxed, which launched eleven years ago, currently digitizes over five million documents per year for its over 1 million customers in 90 countries.
-Its main market is small businesses in the U.S., though, which make up 500,000 of its users.
+Shoeboxed, which launched 11 years ago, currently digitizes over five million documents per year for its more than 1 million customers in 90 countries.
+Its main market is small businesses in the U.S., which make up 500,000 of its users.

-“When we started in 2008 and put the first iPhone app in the app store to scan receipts; there was one other powerhouse around helping small business go digital — Earth Class Mail,” the company’s CEO and co-founder Tobias Walter tells us.
+“When we started in 2008 and put the first iPhone app in the app store to scan receipts, there was one other powerhouse around helping small business go digital — Earth Class Mail,” the company’s CEO and co-founder Tobias Walter tells us.
 “The combined power of our two companies will be a massive shift for small businesses to finally become paperless and say goodbye to old workflows that cost them hours of their productivity.
-I could not be happier with the new home we found for the company, the team, and our customers!”
+I could not be happier with the new home we found for the company, the team and our customers!”

 What sets Earth Class Mail apart from the United States Postal Service’s Informed Delivery service is that it not only scans the outside of the envelopes that you are about to receive but that you can also give the company permission to scan all the documents inside, too (and the price you pay for the service depends mostly on how many of these full scans you want per month).
 While Oregon-based Earth Class Mail had to file for bankruptcy protection in 2015, its new leadership team turned the company around.
 The company says that its annual run rate is now $10 million, up 20 percent since Jess Garza become its new CEO last December.